Deep-MI/hipsta/README.md

 ---------------------------|----------------------------------------------------
 `--filename`               | A segmentation file.
 `--hemi`                   | Hemisphere.
 Either 'lh' or 'rh'.
 `--lut`                    | Look-up table.
-A valid filename or one of the following: 'fs711', 'ashs'.
+A valid filename or one of the following: 'freesurfer', 'ashs'.

 **Optional arguments:**    | **Description**
 ---------------------------|----------------------------------------------------